Hiroaki-K4/PRML/probability_distribution/README.md

 $$

 First, the mean of the posterior distribution in Eq(33) is the value taken between the mean $\mu_0$ of the prior distribution and the maximum likelihood estimated solution $\mu_{ML}$.
+If the number of observed data points is $N=0$, it is the mean of the prior distribution.
 On the other hand, for $N\rightarrow\infty$, the mean of the posterior distribution is the maximum likelihood estimated solution.
 Let us consider the variance in the same way.
 If the number of data becomes $N\rightarrow\infty$, the variance $\sigma_N^2$ approaches zero and the posterior distribution becomes an infinitely sharp density around the maximum likelihood estimate.

 You can draw the Gaussian distribution with known variance by running follow command.